 An increase in the number of bookings is the most obvious benefit.
 Another good reason to make your place pet friendly is that such guests tend to stay longer, and even become return customers.
 Another major benefit of a pet friendly accommodation is the extra exposure.

 Many websites list pet friendly accommodations to provide travelers with extensive information.
 Even event organizers in various cities refer pet travelers to your accommodation.
 Similarly, if a pet owner’s house needs to be evacuated, he might be looking for a pet friendly accommodation in the city.
 Most importantly, guests with a positive experience recommend your place to other pet owners.

 However, there is a big dilemma.
 Pet friendly accommodations are obviously interested in extra profits, but they also want other guests.
 In some instances, other guests in your accommodation might not like the company of pets.
 If you don’t take the right steps, you might end up losing other 50% of travelers.
-Most pet friendly accommodations have separate pet rooms.
+Most pet friendly accommodations have separate pet rooms - although this may be different for pet owners who hold an ESA letter.
 However, the ones that don’t have this luxury need effective communication to save the business.

 Be Upfront – Wen you’re talking to a potential guest, you should be upfront about your pet friendly policy.
 You should ask the person if he or she has a problem with pets.
 You shouldn’t wait until the person checks in, and gets annoyed on seeing a little cat or dog run through the lobby.

 Separate Room Locations – If the guest doesn’t seem too enthusiastic about pets, you should make sure that the pet and your potential guest have separate room locations.
 There should be sufficient distance between both rooms to reduce the possibility of any confrontations.